MurphyPone/murphypone.github.io/src/content/algorithm-notes.md

   - This step is much easier if $A,B$ are sorted
 - Merge-And-Count Procedure:
   - Maintain a `current` pointer for each list
-  - Maintain a variable `count` initialised to 0
+  - Maintain a variable `count` initialized to 0
   - Initialize each pointer to the front of each list
   - While both lists are non-empty
       - Let $a_i, b_j$ be the elements pointed to by the `current` pointers